-- To enhance the voice and visibility of staff and students of colour within higher education.
+- To enhance the voice and visibility of 1Black academics within higher education.

-- To shape policy and practice around race equality within HEIs and HE sector organisations.
+- To shape policy and practice around race equality initiatives in the higher education sector.

 - We believe that staff and students of colour have an important role to play in defining the key issues around racial inequality and advancing effective solutions.